mkistler/azure-api-style-guide/README.md

 spectral lint -r https://raw.githubusercontent.com/mkistler/azure-spectral-ruleset/main/spectral.yaml petstore.yaml
 ```

+### Using the Spectral VSCode extension

+There is a [Spectral VSCode extension](https://marketplace.visualstudio.com/items?itemName=stoplight.spectral) that will run the Spectral linter on an open API definition file and show errors right within VSCode.
+You can use this ruleset with the Spectral VSCode extension.

+1. Install the Spectral VSCode extension from the extensions tab in VSCode.
+2. Create a Spectral configuration file (`.spectral.yaml`) in the root directory of your project
+as shown above.
+3. Set `spectral.rulesetFile` to the name of this configuration file in your VSCode settings.

+Now when you open an API definition in this project, it should highlight lines with errors.
+You can also get a full list of problems in the file by opening the "Problems panel" with "View / Problems".
+In the Problems panel you can filter to show or hide errors, warnings, or infos.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a